digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

 - The coupon payment depends on market data, which the data provider occasionally provides with a delay.
 Retroactively processing this is simpler if the lifecycler can provide the *today* date.

-Both the :ref:`LedgerTime <module-daml-finance-data-time-ledgertime-84639>` and the
-:ref:`DateClock <module-daml-finance-data-time-dateclock-65212>`
-implement the
-:ref:`TimeObservable <module-daml-finance-interface-lifecycle-observable-timeobservable-45971>`
-interface, which is used during lifecycling.

 Now, we have what we need to actually lifecycle the bond.
 The ``Evolve`` choice of the lifecycle rule is exercised to process the time event: